Foreign Investment and Trade in the United States

 E Treaty Visa Application Process

-A treaty trader or investor that is already in the United States may file a form I-129 to change status.
+A treaty trader or investor that is already in the United States may file Form I-129 to change status.
 If outside the country, the trader or investor would instead file an application with the U.S. Consulate or Embassy.
-The visa allows for an initial stay of up to two years, with extensions of up to two years.
-The number of extensions for both the E1 and E2 visas is unlimited.
+It is important to work with an attorney that has extensive experience filing such applications and is familiar with E1/E2 visa adjudication trends in recent years.

 Talk to a qualified immigration attorney in our network to explore the E1 and E2 visa option.
-Schedule an appointment with Ask Ellis today.
+Schedule a call with Ask Ellis today.

 *The content and materials available via Ask Ellis are for informational purposes only and do not constitute legal advice.